For common abbreviations and acronyms used on the Pizza Making forum, and other

 eighty percent of Italy's water buffaloes), and, accordingly, is expensive compared with domestic

 cow's milk mozzarella cheeses.
 It also starts to deteriorate in quality fairly quickly.
-While most
+As of this

 CAKE FLOUR: A relatively low-protein flour (typically 7–8.5%) milled from